-Tips for eating well with gestational diabetes
+Eight tips for eating well with gestational diabetes

-These healthy eating tips for women with gestational diabetes are generic.
+These healthy eating tips for women with gestational diabetes are general.
 Your care team should talk to you about making changes to your diet and refer you to a dietitian for individual advice that’s right for you.

 1. Choose healthier carbohydrates (carbs)

 All carbs affect your blood sugar levels, so you need to know which foods contain carbs.
-Choose the healthier foods that contain carbs and be aware of your portion sizes, which may need changing.

-- pulses such as chickpeas, beans and lentils
+- Pulses such as chickpeas, beans and lentils

-At the same time, it’s also important to cut down on foods low in fibre such as white bread, white rice and highly-processed cereals.
 You can check food labels when you’re looking for foods high in fibre if you’re unsure.

-2. Cut down on free sugar
+2. Cut down on sugar

 We know cutting down sugar can be really hard at the beginning, so small practical swaps are a good starting point.

-Here are some easy ways to cut down on excess sugar:
+Easy ways to cut down on excess sugar:

 - Swap sugary drinks, energy drinks and fruit juices with water, plain skimmed or semi-skimmed milk, or decaffeinated tea and coffee.

 - Try low or zero-calorie sweeteners, also known as artificial sweeteners, instead of using sugar.
-Cutting out these free sugars can help you manage your blood sugar levels.

 - Know the other names for sugar on the food label.
 These are sucrose, glucose, dextrose, fructose, lactose, maltose, honey, invert sugar, syrup, corn sweetener and molasses.